 The bio (About page) on a website is something that often gets overlooked as just another mandatory top tier page.
 In fact it couldn’t be more important.

+Whatever content you use to sell your skills; blogs, press articles, infographics, social media; it’s all a representation of your quality expertise.
 This is an opportunity to prove that all of the content under your name is backed up by your experience, qualifications, awards, anything which proves you are the one with the answers.
 Your brain is the source material.
 It’s an opportunity to showcase your expertise.

 We don’t want to name names…but we think this is a pretty good About page…